 Underage DWI - Mankato DWI Lawyer & Attorney

 If a driver is under the age of 21 and they are under the influence of drugs or alcohol, then there is a possible misdemeanor penalty.
 The punishment can include driver’s license suspension and fines.
 The state of Minnesota does not tolerate any underage drinking or drug use.
-In fact, a minor is to not have a single drop of alcohol in their system.
+In fact, a minor is not to have a single drop of alcohol in their system.
 The presence of alcohol constitutes an automatic DWI, but this does not always mean that a minor was drinking.

 Just being charged with a crime doesn’t mean your guilty.
 There are some times when minors can be falsely accused of drinking and driving in Minnesota.
-There really are such things as false positives, often cough medicine, which contains alcohol, can trigger a false test.
+There really are such things as false positives.
+Often cough medicine, which contains alcohol, can trigger a false test.
 As you can see it’s important to find a good defense lawyer.
 A good Minnesota DWI attorney can find facts in the case that can help you.
-Even if you are “guilty” a good DWI attorney will use their skill to minimize the fine, jail and other long term consequences.
+Even if you are “guilty,” a good DWI attorney will use their skill to minimize the fine, jail and other long term consequences.

 An Overview of Minnesota’s Underage DWI Laws

 Drunk driving is dangerous.
 It is a public safety issue that Minnesota takes very seriously.
 In recent years, authorities have stepped up enforcement action.
 According to the Minnesota Department of Public Safety, an average of 68 people are arrested on DWI charges in the state each day.
 In 2017, 6 percent of all drivers arrested for DWIs in Minnesota were younger than 21 years old.